-How to Write a Resume for Employees with 25 Years of Experience
+How to Write a Resume for Professionals with 25 Years of Experience

 Writing a resume after 25 years of professional experience can be a unique challenge.
 Unlike entry-level applicants, your resume must showcase decades of expertise, leadership, and accomplishments, while remaining concise and relevant.
 Your challenge is to reflect your years of experience without overwhelming recruiters with too much information.